zopyx/print-css-rocks/web/content/contributing.rst

 Setting up your own environment
 -------------------------------

-You need a decent Python 3 installation (Python 3.6 or 3.7) for installing the print-css.rocks setup locally.
+You need a decent Python 3 installation (Python 3.7 or higher) for installing the print-css.rocks setup locally.
 It might be necessary to installed the `libxml2` and `libxslt` packages on Linux (including their dev packages) or using Homebrew on MacOSX.